csbhr/FFHQ-UV/README.md

 ## Updates
+[2022-12-06] The script for generating face images from latent codes is available.
-[2022-12-02] The latent codes of the multi-view normalized face images are available.
+[2022-12-02] The latent codes and attributes of the multi-view normalized face images are available.
 [2022-12-02] The FFHQ-UV-Interpolate dataset is available.
 [2022-12-01] The FFHQ-UV dataset is available.
 [2022-11-28] The paper is available [here](https://arxiv.org/abs/2211.13874).